JNRowe/jnrowe.github.io/articles/rcs.rst

 If you know of any interesting |RCS| uses please drop me a mail, and I hope this short text has been helpful to you.

+.. rubric:: Footnotes

+|RCS| options:

+.. option:: -r

+    Specify the revision to work with.
+Common across all of |RCS|’s tools.

+``blame`` options:

+.. program:: blame

+.. option:: --date

+    Annotate the revision that closest to, but not after, the given date.

+.. option:: --revision

+    Annotate the revision numerically closest to, but not exceeding, the given revision.

+``ci`` options:

+.. program:: ci

+.. option:: -r

+    Perform checkin, and store with provided revision identifier.

+.. option:: -u

+    Don’t lock the file on checkin.

+``co`` options:

+.. program:: co

+.. option:: -l

+    Lock the file for editing on checkout.

+``rlog`` options:

+.. program:: rlog

+.. option:: -r

+    Specify revisions to perform log against, can be a comma seperated list of ranges.

 .. |RCS| replace:: :abbr:`RCS (GNU Revision Control System)`